-Using a Secondary Hard Drive on a Dedicated Server
+Using a Secondary Hard Drive on a Dedicated Hosting Server

 If you have a dedicated server with 2 hard drives, there might come a time where your primary hard drive is starting to become full, and you'd like to utilize your secondary hard drive.

 You can either simply create an FTP account with access to your secondary hard drive to start uploading files there for storage, or you can go all out and rearrange your cPanel account to actually use the secondary hard drive for all of their files.

 Find Disk Usage on Server

 Prior to setting up anything on your secondary hard drive, you should understand the current disk usage on your server which is very simple to review following these steps.